JuliaLang/julia/doc/stdlib/base.rst

    ..
 Docstring generated from Julia source

-   Evaluates the arguments to the function call, determines their types, and calls the ``edit`` function on the resulting expression
+   Evaluates the arguments to the function call, determines their types, and calls the ``edit`` function on the resulting expression.

 .. function:: less(file::AbstractString, [line])